-Your application must clearly demonstrate how your project forms a concrete, binding collaboration with researchers at the host institution.
+Your application must clearly demonstrate how your project forms a concrete, binding collaboration with researchers at the host institution outside of Denmark.
 It is a requirement that the application includes a declaration from the foreign host institution (outside of Denmark), stating that the project can be carried out at the location in question, including a short comment on the scientific/academic content of the cooperation and the most important activities.
 The declaration must be signed by someone who has the managerial authorisation to do so.
-If relevant, letters of collaboration from the host institution can also be submitted.